rangle/ngCourse2/handout/immutable/what_is_immutability.md

 In this case however, changing the value of episode on one object also changed the value of the other.
 That's because `movie1` and `movie2` are of the **Object** type, and Objects are mutable.

-Of the JavaScript built-in types, these are immutable:
+Of the JavaScript built-in types, the following are immutable:
   - Boolean
   - Number
   - String